AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 - SITES-12573 - GraphQL queries using variables inside of a filter will fail if one variable is not specified.
 Please do not update to this release shall you use GraphQL with AEM as a Cloud Service.
 - SKYOPS-51970 - Identified regression of the FACT version used in the buildImage step, leading to un-matching user mapping.
 - GRANITE-44542 - Issues have been reported for customers who did not specify a package nodetype (by providing a .content.xml with jcr:primaryType) for folders included in the package filter.
 This caused these folders to be treated as nt:folder, creating issues in various cases.
 - SKYOPS-56928 - Apache HTTPD regression might cause 404 errors.
-For safety reasons, it is recommended to rollback to the previous version and to avoid any pipeline running during that tme period.
+For safety reasons, it is recommended to rollback to the previous version and to avoid any pipeline running during that time period.

 ### Fixed Issues {#fixed-issues-11382}